 Last minute gift?

-Your pack will be sent within 2 days - but allow up to 5 days for it to arrive.
+Welcome packs will be sent within 2-3 working days - but allow up to 5 days for it to arrive.